 Do you experience symptoms such as feeling shaky, sweaty or nauseated that get better whenever you drink alcohol?

-If you have any of these symptoms, talk to your GP or ask someone from an organisation such as Alcoholics Anonymous or Addaction for advice.
+If you have any of these symptoms, talk to your GP or ask someone from an organisation such as Alcoholics Anonymous or the charity We are with you.
 Drinkline also runs a confidential helpline for people who are concerned about their – or someone else’s – drinking.
 Call free on 0300 123 1110.
+If you prefer to chat with an adviser online, try Drinkchat

 How much should you drink?